dayana0425/hola-mundo-starter/README.md

 # 🏄‍♂️ Quick Start

-### Before you clone this project make sure you have the following installed on your machine (In this order):
+### Before you fork/clone this project make sure you have the following installed on your machine (In this order):
 * [Node.js](https://nodejs.org/en/)
 * [Yarn](https://classic.yarnpkg.com/en/docs/install/)
 * [Git](https://git-scm.com/downloads)